Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, MusicEducation.
 A significant historical year for this entry is 1925.

 Location.
 35° 2.332′ N, 83° 57.758′ W. Marker is near Brasstown, North Carolina, in Clay County.
-Marker can be reached from the intersection of Brasstown Road (County Highway 1564) and Harshaw Road (County Highway 1558), on the right when traveling north.
+It can be reached from the intersection of Brasstown Road (County Highway 1564) and Harshaw Road (County Highway 1558), on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 1 Folk School Rd, Brasstown NC 28902, United States of America.
 Touch for directions.

 John C. Campbell Folk School Marker image.
 Click for full size.

-Photographed By Tom Bosse, September 5, 2020
+Photographed by Tom Bosse, September 5, 2020

 2. John C. Campbell Folk School Marker

-(about 500 feet away, measured in a direct line); Trail of Tears (approx. 1.7 miles away); a different marker also named Trail of Tears (approx. 1.8 miles away); Harshaw Chapel and Cemetery (approx. 5.1 miles away); Prison Cell Door (approx. 5.2 miles away); Cherokee Heritage Trails (approx. 5.2 miles away); Nuya Saligugi (approx. 5.2 miles away); Water Powered 500 Pound Hammer (approx. 5.2 miles away).
+a different marker also named Trail of Tears (approx. 1.8 miles away); Harshaw Chapel and Cemetery (approx. 5.1 miles away); Prison Cell Door (approx. 5.2 miles away); Cherokee Heritage Trails (approx. 5.2 miles away); Nuya Saligugi (approx. 5.2 miles away); Water Powered 500 Pound Hammer (approx. 5.2 miles away).

 Also see . . .
 John C. Campbell Folk School - A Unique History.
 (Submitted on September 15, 2020, by Tom Bosse of Jefferson City, Tennessee.)